LorisMarini/helpers_py/README.md

 `decrypt-secrets.sh MYSECRET` replacing MYSECRET as appropriate.
 To see what is being encrypted, cd into the repo and type `git ls-crypt`.
 To change this, modify the file `.gitattributes`.

+## Dependencies

+The Python environment is manages via the package manager **conda**.
+The environment files are in `/docker`, and are divided into three sections, to make the most of docker layer caching and speed up builds

+**conda_one.yml** contains all packages that passed the test of time and are always used in the base image **conda_two.yml** contains packages that are being evaluated **conda_local.yml** has additional packages which are useful to prototype but should not be part of the remote image

+Each file is applyed to the base conda environment with commands of the type `/opt/conda/bin/conda env update -n "base" --file "/helpers/docker/conda_two.yml"` (see Dockerfile for some examples).

 ## Local Deployment
 For local deployments the root directory of the repo is mounted inside the image at `/helpers`, and the package installed in editing mode with `pip install -e /helpers_py`.
 This allows to makes changes in your favourite IDE (Pycharm) and have them immediately available in your REPL session.